jimhooker2002/gradle-appengine-plugin/README.md

 takes precedence over _APPENGINE\_HOME_ and the system property _appengine.sdk.root_.
 * ~~`enhancerVersion`: The version (v1/v2) parameter for App Engine datanucleus enhancer task~~ Deprecated
 * ~~`enhancerApi`: The api (jdo/jpa) parameter for the App Engine datanucleas enhancer task~~ Deprecated
+* `generatedDir`: Set the directory where generated files are created.
+Default is WEB-INF/appengine-generated directory under build/exploded-war/<default module>

 Within `appengine` you can define optional properties in a closure named `appcfg`: